pyypypyyy/Serpens-Unity/README.md

 Adjusted in EnemySpawner by Total Enemies and Spawn Time

+EnemySpawner is the location of the enemy spawner, you can add its number or location.

 4.Attack damage and enemy HP

 Adjustment through the corresponding script of the binding